 To create more of the woodland feel, we made some paper mache mushrooms.
 I followed girl + dog’s great tutorial.

 I love the book pages for a whimsical look.
-I made mine all different sizes and colours.
+All the mushrooms I made are different sizes and colours.

 Along with the mushrooms, I added in some sweet little bunnies I found at the dollar store.

 I also used my cement eggs -see how I made them here.
-I love the rustic look they add.
+They add such a fun rustic look.

 I also added a few pretty nests, a birdie, and some sweet butterflies -with the wire poked into the moss to make them fly. 😉